 RMA Architects has also initiated several unsolicited projects driven by the firm’s commitment to advocacy in the city of Mumbai.
 The firm has designed a software campus for Hewlett Packard in Bangalore, a campus for Magic Bus (a NGO that works with poor children), the restoration of the Chowmahalla Palace in Hyderabad, and with the Taj Mahal Conservation Collaborative (a conservation master plan for the Taj Mahal).
-The firm is currently working on a social housing project for 100 elephants and their caretakers in Jaipur as well as a corporate office in Hyderabad and several single family houses in different parts of India.
+The firm also worked on a social housing project for 100 elephants and their caretakers in Jaipur as well as a corporate office in Hyderabad and several stand-alone houses in different parts of India.

 His current research involves looking at India’s medium size cities and the broader emergent patterns of urbanism in India: focused on evolving a theoretical framework for designing in conditions of informal growth – what he refers to as the “Kinetic City”.
 He has run several studios looking at various aspects of planning questions in the city of Mumbai, under the rubric of “Extreme Urbanism”.